Cray-HPE/docs-csm/operations/network/external_dns/Troubleshoot_DNS_Configuration_Issues.md

 4. Direct DNS requests to the cluster IP address from an NCN.

     Replace the example cluster IP address \(10.25.156.88\) with the CLUSTER-IP value returned in step 1.
-If an IP address is returned, external DNS is configured on the cluster and something is likely wrong with CMN/CAN/CHN/BGP.
+If an IP address is returned, external DNS is configured on the cluster and something is likely wrong with CMN or BGP.

     ```bash
-    ncn-w001# dig SERVICE.NETWORK.SYSTEM_DOMAIN_NAME +short @10.25.156.88
+    ncn# dig SERVICE.NETWORK.SYSTEM_DOMAIN_NAME +short @10.25.156.88
     ```

 5. Access services in the event that external DNS is down, the backing etcd database is having issues, or something was configured incorrectly.